 Writing Sample

-• Provide academic papers from prior coursework or journal articles that cite from peer reviewed articles and demonstrate your academic writing abilities.
+• Provide a solo-authored academic paper from prior coursework or journal article that cites from peer reviewed articles and demonstrates your academic writing abilities.
 (5-30 pages)

 • If no prior academic papers are available, please create one on a topic of your choice.
 (5-8 pages)